HuMangoPP/WizardsChess/README.md

 4. Run `python ./src/server/server.py`, the server.
 This will need to be run locally

 5. Run `python ./main.py`, the client.
-Current support only for LAN play.
+Current support only for LAN play

+### TODO

+* Piece movement animations

+* Effects animations

+* Spells and wand animations

+* Piece capture animations

+* More spells!

+* SFX